buddhist-uni/buddhist-uni.github.io/_content/articles/utopian-thought-in-tibetan-buddhism_kollmar-paulenz.md

 Śambhala among the Tibetan and Mongolian Buddhist lay people, concentrate on the paradisiac nature of the hidden kingdom.

-DescripThe paper explores how the Tibetan Buddhist vision of Śambhala functions as both a utopian ideal and political symbolism.
-It traces the myth’s evolution from spiritual paradise to political metaphor, compares it with European utopian traditions, and cites key Tibetan and Mongolian sources.tion
+The paper explores how the Tibetan Buddhist vision of Śambhala functions as both a utopian ideal and political symbolism.
+It traces the myth’s evolution from spiritual paradise to political metaphor, compares it with European utopian traditions, and cites key Tibetan and Mongolian sources.